New Orleans has an all-men homeless shelter on Camp Street. Today my cousin and I stepped inside to take a look.

 photo credit: Ozanam Inn

-Spontaneously, while walking on Camp street heading for the D-day museum, We creeped behind a gate.
+Spontaneously, while walking on Camp street heading for the D-day museum, We crept behind a gate.
 Ozanam Inn sprung into view as if metastasized right there on Camp street, replete with a line of men, waiting in line for a room to sleep.
 But he didn't know what was behind the gate.
 I didn't tell him; he was horrified, ripped from a pleasant view into a darker corner, social inequality thrust upon a privileged.
-It was a rudeness on my part; I had said, "Come here.
+It was rudeness on my part; I had said, "Come here.
 I want to show you something," as if I knew what a good lesson was.
-To me they were readers, workers, sinners, saints -- reading a newspaper, one, another a novel and another dragging on a cigarette.
+To me, they were readers, workers, sinners, saints -- reading a newspaper, one, another a novel, and another dragging on a cigarette.
 Another protecting his bicycle leaning against the dump.
 For him, just a boy at my side, they were strangers, monsters in his sleep, the stay-away-from-them folks momma told you about, not the needy in want of bread, shelter -- not the Samaritan on the block.
 It was my fault; I deserved his "Don't ever do that to me again without telling me first" accusation.
 In my rush to enlighten, I revealed reality too quickly, shed the gauze from his eyes too swiftly as if I went to amputate his legs without warning.
 We walked to the museum and I could tell I had frightened him.
 He was skittish and uncomfortable, gazing into the plexiglass displays of bombers and beach ballasts, authentic uniforms; and my words, a mismatch of history and mentorship.
 An old veteran's wife approached us while I was trying to explain axis and allies; "Listen to him boy; you can't get a better lesson than this".
-You can't get a better lesson that.
+You indeed can't get a better lesson that.